 1. Select the Projects link from the left side and select the respective project.

 2. Click on Add Tools.
 A list of tools are displayed that can be added to your page.

-Select the Places tool and enter the necessary information and click Save.
+3. Select the Places tool and enter the necessary information and click Save.

-Click on the Edit button to view the various available options.
+4. Click on the Edit button to view the various available options.

 Read the detailed steps for Adding a WMS Layer OR

-- Read the detailed steps for Adding a Shapefile or KML layer OR
+Read the detailed steps for Adding a Shapefile or KML layer OR

-- Draw your own layer as detailed further in this article.
+Draw your own layer as detailed further in this article.

-To create your own boundary for consultation, choose the "Custom (Draw in eHQ)" option.
+7. To create your own boundary for consultation, choose the "Custom (Draw in eHQ)" option.

 Enter a name as required.
 You have the option of adding a rectangle, polygon, or a polyline.

 The default location for new maps will be set to the location of your browser.
 If you have turned off your browser location settings, the map will be set to the capital city of the country.
-So you can start by using the search tool to help you locate the centre point for your map.
+So you can start by using the search tool to help you locate the center point for your map.

-On clicking, Click to continue drawing Boundary option is displayed.
+On clicking, Click to continue drawing Shape option is displayed.
 Add multiple points on the map to draw your polygon.
 As illustrated in the gif above, Click first point to close this boundary is displayed as you create the boundary.